olivierfriard/boris_docs/index.rst

 **BORIS is an easy-to-use event logging software for video/audio coding and live observations.
-BORIS is a free and open-source software available for GNU/Linux, Windows and Mac OS.**
+BORIS is a free and open-source software available for GNU/Linux, Windows and MacOS.**

-**version 8.0.9**
+**version 8.5**

 `www.boris.unito.it <http://www.boris.unito.it>`_